 'New York Post' Denounced For Publishing Sept.
-11 Photo With Rep. Ilhan Omar Words
+11 Photo With Rep. Ilhan Omar's Words

 "Far too long we have lived with the discomfort of being a second-class citizen and frankly, I'm tired of it, and every single Muslim in this country should be tired of it," she told the crowd.
 "CAIR was founded after 9/11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties."
 (The Sept.
 11 attacks occurred in 2001.
 CAIR was was founded in 1994.)

-Days after the banquet, critics zeroed in on her description of the terrorist attack, inciting outrage that bore resemblance to the condemnation she received after making remarks about Israel.
+Days after the banquet, critics zeroed in on her description of the terrorist attacks, inciting outrage that bore resemblance to the condemnation she received after making remarks about Israel.

 On Fox & Friends, co-host Brian Kilmeade told viewers, "You have to wonder if [Omar] is an American first."